The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Disclosure: This post may contain affiliate links; more info here.

-Are you visiting Milan, but want to flee the busy city streets for day?
+Are you visiting Milan, but want to flee the busy city streets for a day?
 Are the mountains, fresh air, and glistening waters of Lake Como calling your name?
 I get it.
 Because I felt the same!
 So I decided to plan out the perfect self-guided day trip from Milan to Lake Como.

 From Milan, to Como (the lake’s namesake city), Bellagio, Varenna, and back, I packed in as much as I could into one day: charming villages and quaint cobblestone lanes; spectacular views, boat rides, beautiful gardens and villas; and of course, fresh pasta, gelato, and local wine.